kdabir/has/README.md

 `curl -sL https://raw.github.com/kdabir/dq/master/bin/all/dq.sh | sh`

-This checks 35 commands on your box
+This checks for about 41 commands on your box

 ## Rolling out your own